powersync-ja/powersync-kotlin/demos/hello-powersync/README.md

 # Hello-PowerSync Demo App

 This is a minimal demo app demonstrating use of the PowerSync Kotlin Mutiplatform SDK together with [Supabase](https://supabase.com/) in a basic Kotlin Multiplatform Compose App.

 The app lists customers and allows you to add or delete rows.
 Data is [synced to users globally](https://docs.powersync.com/usage/sync-rules/example-global-data).
 For more advanced sync rules and functionality, see the [PowerSync+Supabase Todo-List](../supabase-todolist/README.md) demo application.

 Supported KMP targets: Android and iOS.

-## Alpha release
+## Beta release

-The Kotlin Multiplatform SDK is currently in an alpha release.
+The Kotlin Multiplatform SDK is currently in a beta release.
 If you find a bug or issue, please open a [GitHub issue](https://github.com/powersync-ja/powersync-kotlin/issues).
 Questions or feedback can be posted on our [community Discord](https://discord.gg/powersync) - we'd love to hear from you.